 See the Self-service PIN reset authentication section in the Operator's Guide for more details.

 11.3.1.5 MDM Restrictions

-Available only if you have set the Card Encoding options to Identity Agent and Derived Credential.
+Available only if you have set the Card Encoding options to Identity Agent or Mobile Identity Document.

 Allows you to set restrictions for mobile identities issued using a Mobile Device Management system.